-Table 3 shows the responses of the respondents on the corporate philanthropy and performance of Not-for-Profit organizations.
+Table 2 shows the responses of the respondents on the corporate philanthropy and customers' perception of FMCG.
 Four questions were formulated in that respect.

-As regards to the question on voters buying, 214 (49.19%) and 102 (23.45%) respectively of the respondents, strongly agreed and agreed that CP encourages voters buying influence, 38 (8.74%) of the respondents were undecided, while 40 (9.20%) and 41 (9.421%) of the respondents disagreed and strongly disagreed, respectively, that CP encourages voters buying influence.
-It is penitent to note, that mean value of 3.93 shows the high level that signifies that CP encourages voters buying influence.
+As regards to the question on voters buying, 214 (49.19%) and 102 (23.45%) respectively of the respondents, strongly agreed and agreed that CP encourages FMCG buying influence, 38 (8.74%) of the respondents were undecided, while 40 (9.20%) and 41 (9.421%) of the respondents disagreed and strongly disagreed, respectively, that CP encourages FMCG buying influence.
+It is penitent to note, that mean value of 3.93 shows the high level that signifies that CP encourages FMCG buying influence.

-On the aspect of whether CP build brand and loyalty for political parties, 89 (20.46%) and 164 (37.71%) respectively of the respondents strongly agreed and agreed that CP build brand and loyalty for political parties, respectively.
+On the aspect of whether CP build brand and loyalty for FMCG, 89 (20.46%) and 164 (37.71%) respectively of the respondents strongly agreed and agreed that CP build brand and loyalty for FMCG firms, respectively.
 59 (13.56%) of the respondents were undecided, while 72 (16.55%) and 51 (11.72%) of the respondents disagreed and strongly disagreed on the assertion respectively.
 In view of the mean of 3.39 based on our decision rule, it is penitent to note that the assertion is positive.

-On the aspect of the enhanced image of political organizations that uses CP, 84 (19.32%) and 160 (36.78%) of the respondents strongly agreed and agreed on the assertion respectively.
-72 (16.55%) of the respondents were undecided, while 69 (15.86%) and 50 (11.49%) of the respondents disagreed and strongly disagreed that the image of political organizations that uses CP were enhanced.
+On the aspect of the enhanced image of FMCG organizations that uses CP, 84 (19.32%) and 160 (36.78%) of the respondents strongly agreed and agreed on the assertion respectively.
+72 (16.55%) of the respondents were undecided, while 69 (15.86%) and 50 (11.49%) of the respondents disagreed and strongly disagreed that the image of FMCG organizations that uses CP were enhanced.

-As regards to whether CP has more societal impact on the political parties, 104 (23.91%) and 147 (33.79%) respectively of the respondents strongly agreed and agreed that CP has more societal impact on the political parties.
+As regards to whether CP has more societal impact on the FMCG organizations, 104 (23.91%) and 147 (33.79%) respectively of the respondents strongly agreed and agreed that CP has more societal impact on the FMCG organizations.
 51 (11.73%) of the respondents were undecided, while 78 (17.93%) and 55 (12.55%) of the respondents disagreed and strongly disagreed, respectively, on the above statement.

-The present study tested the hypothesis that corporate philanthropy do not improved on the performance of not-for-profit organizations.
-In testing this hypothesis, the data presented in Table 3 were tested using the Friedman Chi-Square test.
+The present study tested the hypothesis that corporate philanthropy do not enhanced on the customers perception of FMCG organizations.
+In testing this hypothesis, the data presented in Table 2 were tested using the Friedman Chi-Square test.